CBKF-FM: Transmitters

 On August 7, 2020, the CBC received CRTC approval to add a new FM transmitter at 90.1 MHz Prince Albert to rebroadcast the programming of CBKF-FM in Regina, Saskatchewan.
 The new transmitter will also replace CKSF-FM at Prince Albert which was previously owned by Société canadienne-française de Prince Albert, a community-owned rebroadcaster of CBKF-FM Regina.
 The new call sign become CBKF-FM-6.

+On August 28, 2026, the CBC received approval to covert CBKF-2 Saskatoon to the FM band which will operate at 91.7 FM with an ERP of 44,225 watts and a HAAT 175.3 m, both stations will simulcast for no more than three months.